-Ember Krech is a 2016-2020 Self Graduate Fellow pursuing a Ph.D. in bioengineering at the University of Kansas.
+Ember Krech is a 2016-2020 Self Graduate Fellow pursuing a Ph.D. in bioengineering.
 She received a B.S.
-(2015) in mechanical engineering from New Mexico State University, Las Cruces, NM.
+(2015) in Mechanical Engineering, with a Minor in Mathematics, from New Mexico State University in Las Cruces, NM.
 Krech is currently a School of Engineering Ambassador for KU.
 As an undergraduate, Krech was a member of American Society of Mechanical Engineers, Tau Beta Pi Honor Society, and a College of Engineering Ambassador.
 Krech is a University Innovation Fellow and is passionate about community service, specifically STEM outreach in the community.
 Krech worked as a research assistant in the Reduced Gravity and Biomechanics Laboratory for three and a half years while at NMSU and continues to pursue her interests in biomechanics at the University of Kansas in the Spine Biomechanics Lab.
-Her current research involves the development of a novel spinal fusion implant.
-Her future plans are to pursue a career in the biomedical industry focused on product development.
+Her current research involves the development and testing of a novel biomaterial to promote bone healing.
+Her future plans are to pursue a career in the biomedical industry focused on spine product development.

 Mentor: Elizabeth A. Friis, Associate Professor, Mechanical Engineering